amit154154/CelebrityLook/README.md

 	<img src="assets/examples problem/man with glasses looking up.gif" width="200">
 </div>

-As we can see the optimal C can be change even with the same text but diffrent latent to start with.
+As we can see the optimal C can be change even with the same text but different latent to start with.

-to solve this problem I craeted new method to find the optimal C for specific W+ latent and text encoding using a simple projection layer, and this training process:
+to solve this problem I created new method to find the optimal C for specific W+ latent and text encoding using a simple projection layer, and this is training process:

 ![Demonstration of the training process](assets/projection_layer_training.png)

-the training process looks compliceted but simpaly put we use clip loss to train the projection layer to find optimal C for W+ latent and text encoding.
+the training process looks complicated but simply put we use clip loss to train the projection layer to find optimal C for W+ latent and text encoding.

-clip loss idefenties:
+clip loss:

-$L_c = mse(C,C_I(X,X')$
+$L_c = mse(C,C_I(X,X'))$

-when $C_I$ is function to find clip similarty between to images and C is hyper parmeter when I used for the traing 0.7 for the best results for balance between the similarty to the input image and similarty for the text input.
+when $C_I$ is function to find clip similarity between to images and C is hyper-parameter when I used for the training equal to 0.7, for the best results for balance between the similarity to the input image and similarity for the text input.